Last modified: December 31, 2024

 Advantages

-- They do not require the computation of higher derivatives of $f(t, u)$, unlike Taylor series methods.
+- They avoid the need to compute higher derivatives of $f(t, u)$, which can be complex or impractical in certain problems, unlike Taylor series methods.

 Limitations

-- Runge-Kutta methods can become inefficient for stiff differential equations, which may require an implicit method.
+- Runge-Kutta methods may be inefficient or fail entirely for stiff differential equations, which often require specialized implicit methods.